 1. University Of Central Florida (UCF)

 Founded in 1963, the University Of Central Florida was initially known as the Florida Technological University.
 The then US President, John F. Kennedy, set a target of making a human spaceflight to the moon.
 Florida is near Cape Canaveral where space launches are done, and therefore it was the ideal place to set up the institution.
 The University brags of having been named an exemplary green institution in 2010.
 It also has the largest students intake with a total enrolment at 63,0016 students in 2015.
-UCF has eleven campuses in Ohio and many others outside the state.
+UCF has eleven campuses in Florida and many others outside the state.
 It has also partnered with local universities like Valencia College in a program called Direct Connect in which students and alumni of these local colleges are assured of getting an admission to the UCF.
 Notable alumni in UCF include Daniel Tosh, Cheryl Hines, Eduardo Sanchez, Kelvin Beary, Robert Damron, and Ericka Dunlap.

 2. Texas A&M University (TAMU)